Schmorbonium/ECE-4710/docs/markdown/peerReview2.md

 ## Status
 Open for review
 ## FeedBack

+- Recommend you add labels for what a given LED represents when illuminated.
+- Recommend Labels for which pins on a SPI/RS232/Power lead go to which rail.
+- Add Resistance values on R1, R2, R5, R6

 # Revision 2 Changes for All Boards
 - [x] Move `TLC_BLANK` to PWM capable pin (PB13 for timer 1, channel 1)